 - AIG Europe Ltd: £3m Excess of Loss Limit of Indemnity

-- Sompo: £5m Excess of Loss Limit of Indemnity (excluding all claims relating to the use of explosives)
+- RSA: £5m Excess of Loss Limit of Indemnity (excluding all claims relating to the use of explosives)

 - Total: £10m Combined Limit of Indemnity (excluding all claims relating to the use of explosives which is limited to £5m)

 6: What is the claims excess?